crazy-max/ghaction-github-pages/README.md

 ### Check availability of GitHub Pages

-You can use the [GitHub Status](https://github.com/crazy-max/ghaction-github-status) Action along with this one to check availability of GitHub Pages before deploying:
+You can use the [GitHub Status](https://github.com/crazy-max/ghaction-github-status) action along with this one to check the availability of GitHub Pages before
+deploying:

 ```yaml
       -